equirino/Yuki-Bot-Virtual-Assistant/README.md

 Chatbot-based Virtual Assistant developed in Python.

 Used Keras/Tensorflow to train the virtual assistant with a transformer-based machine learning model to handle general non-keyword based conversations.
-Data used to train the model came from a month of reddit comments in 2015.
+Data used to train the model came from a month of reddit comments from 2015.

 Capabilities:
 - Can say different greetings based on the time of day.